ejosymart/gnomonicM/README.md

                   a_init      = 2)
 #> --------------------------------------------------------
 #>
-#> You are only considering the egg stage duration = 2
+#> No additional information.
+You are only considering the egg stage duration = 2
 #>
 #> --------------------------------------------------------